 Then, I did something my heart told me to do.

 I gave her my phone number and asked for hers.

-I shared with her that I lived close by and had lots of toys, coffee, and a nice playground by my house.
+I shared with her that I lived close by and had lots of toys, coffee, and a nice playground near my house.

 “How old is your baby?”
 I asked.

 “She’s a month old.
 She’s the reason my brain can’t function anymore,” she chuckled.

 After swapping numbers, we agreed to meet up sometime in the future.

 As she pulled out, she waved at me, then we proceeded to drive off in opposite directions.

 The whole ride home my head was consumed with a flurry of thoughts.